bkojusner/WriteUps/TAMU2019/RSAaaay.md

         return x % m
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now that we have d, all we have left to do is to plug and chug in pow(c, d, n) and later convert the decimal output into ascii letters.
-This was initially done by hand as we were trying to submit the flag as quickly as we could, however a script was later written to automate the whole process for future reference.
+This was initially done by hand as we were trying to submit the flag as quickly as we could, however a script was later written to automate the whole process for future reference.</br>

 ```python
 n = int(input("Enter n: "))